 How to Install a Kitchen Faucet?

-- Your faucet is with a pullout sprayer and it needs attaching a counterweight to the flexible sprayer hose.
-Unless it will not respond to pullout during filling a pot bit away from your kitchen.
+(e) Your faucet is with a pullout sprayer and it needs attaching a counterweight to the flexible sprayer hose.
+Unless it will not respond to pullout during filling a potted bit away from your kitchen.

 The End Line